-1010.04(1) Transportation Management Plan
+1010.04(1) Transportation Management Plan (TMP)

-A transportation management plan is a set of strategies for managing the corridor-wide work zone impacts of a project.
+A transportation management plan is a set of strategies such as Transportation Systems Management and Operations (TSMO) strategies (such as dynamic lane merge, dynamic speed control, or Smart Work Zone Systems) for managing the corridor-wide work zone impacts of a project.
 A TMP is required for all projects and is the key element in addressing all work zone safety and mobility impacts.
 The TMP development begins in the scoping phase of a project by assessing impacts known at the time and then selecting mitigating strategies and design solutions to manage those impacts.
 It is very important to continue the development of the TMP throughout the project development process.

 Not all work zone impacts have to be addressed with traffic control plans only.
 Many work zone impacts can be reduced or eliminated through project design elements like alignment choice, materials selection, structure types, overbuilding, and phased construction.
 Work zone impacts related to work duration may be resolved or reduced through innovative bidding and contract administration.

+A TMP may recommend temporary modification to design elements that are outside the ranges discussed in the Design Manual.
+For example, a work zone may temporarily reduce design speed and/or lane and shoulder widths below the thresholds noted in the Design Manual.
+These temporary design elements are documented in the TMP and in the work zone traffic control plans.
+They do not require a Design Analysis.

 The three major components of a TMP are described below.